placeholder

 I purposefully declined to burn any time or attention on OSI’s AI definition drafting process.
 As a result, I don’t know where this “OSI-approved” language came from, or whether it was ever discussed in this light.
 I won’t be spelunking forum archives to find out.
 But I imagine it’s entirely possible no one involved ever thought about this, that “OSI-approved” simply rolled off the drafter’s fingers—and passed under reviewers’ eyes—with ease.

 If so, that strikes me as an unfortunate, but honest, Freudian slip.
-OSI is trying to establish new authority—its second favorite word after “open”.
+OSI is trying to establish new authority, its second favorite word after “open”.
 It wants industry to self-submit to its discipline.
 Given the amount of controversy in blogs and news pipes leading up to the 1.0, especially around the omission of training data, “consensus”—OSI’s third favorite word—is already dead on the record.
 Vain but understandable claims of “we had a committee” aside, that leaves the definition itself, standing on its own.

 At the same time, I’m not sure there’s even a claim to real definitiveness here.
 OSI’s own blog refers to 1.0 as “the Industry’s First Open Source AI Definition”.
-Sometimes there’s a prize for being first, but the very expectation that others will follow—perhaps with “definitions”, “guidelines”, “principles”, or “frameworks” privileging their own institutions—cuts against the idea of a single meaning out there just waiting for some kind group to put down.
+Sometimes there’s a prize for being first, but the very expectation that others will follow—perhaps with “definitions”, “guidelines”, “principles”, or “frameworks” privileging their own institutions—cuts against the idea of a single meaning out there just waiting for some kind working group to put it down.

 If there’s a competition among potential mediating bodies to be the one who gets to kick projects and companies off “Open Source AI Island”—and a serious, lingering question of whether a centralized referee over a vague marketing term is even desirable or necessary—that’s great.
 The more done to make that transparent to more people, the better.
 And let the questions come about what the difference is, anyway, between an organization pronouncing a definition it made up and an organization pronouncing a process of calling it as it sees it.